ksurana21/revpref/README.md

 #> [1] 0.07242757 0.18732824
 ```

-The output tells us that the minimum and maximum MPI for this data set
+The output tells us that the minimum and maximum MPIs for this data set
 are 0.07243 and 0.1873, respectively.
 This means that the consumer is
 losing 7.24% of the budget in the least severe violation and 18.73% of
 the budget in the most severe violation.
 Implicitly, these values
 provide a bound on the amounts of money that can be pumped from this
-irrational consumer.
+consumer.

 **Power**